Dallas Cowboys legend: NCAA is not minor league football. But should it be?

 Among the approximately 4.5 trillion complaints and accusations against the hypocrites who run the NCAA is that college football is a de facto minor league for the NFL.

-Unlike the other three major sports, the NCAA essentially allows the NFL to avoid incurring any of the player developmental costs.
+Unlike the other three major sports, NCAA football essentially allows the NFL to avoid incurring typical player developmental costs.

-A former Dallas Cowboy, who played college ball for four years at Syracuse and earned his degree, does not buy this at all.
+A former Dallas Cowboy, who won Super Bowls after a four-year career at Syracuse and earned his degree, does not buy this at all.

 “I’ve heard that the NCAA is the ‘minor league feeder’ program to the NFL.
 I completely disagree with that,” former Dallas Cowboys fullback Daryl “Moose” Johnston recently told me in an interview.
 “The guys who are going to the NFL are not ready to play at the NFL level at all.
 When these guys are in college they do not have the time.
 They have not come close to perfecting their craft.